trolldbois/Responder/README.txt

 -f Off, --fingerprint=Off            This option allows you to fingerprint a
                                      host that issued an NBT-NS or LLMNR query.

+-F On, --ftp=On                      Set this to On or Off to start/stop the FTP server.
+                                     Default value is On

 For more information read this post: http://blog.spiderlabs.com/2012/10/introducing-responder-10.html